elysespeaks/elysespeaks.github.io/public/content/ARHI43406/description.md

 ---

 ### Texts
-All readings, videos, and image PowerPoints are posted on the course website (find it via **www3.nd.edu/espeaks**).
+All readings, videos, and image PowerPoints are posted on the course website.
-Your NetID/password are required for access.

 If a link is broken or you have trouble accessing materials, let me know right away.